AdobeDocs/experience-cloud.en/help/website-implementation/pages/id-service.md

 At the end of this lesson, you will be able to:

 * Add the ID Service extension
-* Create a data element to collect customer ids
+* Create a data element to collect your customer ids
-* Create a rules that uses the "Set Customer Ids" action to send the customer ids to Adobe
+* Create a rule that uses the "Set Customer IDs" action to send the customer ids to Adobe
 * Use the rule ordering feature to sequence rules that fire on the same event

 ## Add the ID Service Extension